-Board Certified gynecologist, Dr. Albert Odom, is highly trained in diagnosing and treating pelvic organ prolapse using minimally invasive techniques.
-If you are looking for an experienced gynecologic surgeon to perform a minimally invasive pelvic prolapse surgery in Columbia, SC, schedule an appointment today to discuss treatment options or call (803) 907-7300 today!
+Board Certified gynecologist Dr. Albert Odom is highly trained in da Vinci gynecological surgery, specializing in hysterectomies and endometriosis treatment.
+If you are looking for an experienced gynecologic surgeon to perform a minimally invasive pelvic prolapse surgery in Columbia, SC schedule an appointment today to discuss treatment options or call (803) 907-7300 if you have any questions.

 Pelvic Organ Prolapse Surgery